 The autostrada is Italy's system of toll roads.
 Autostrada highways are designated with an A in front of a number (such as A1, the major autostrada that connects Milan and Rome) and signs pointing toward them are green.

-The maximum speed limit is 130 kilometers per hour but on some parts of the autostrada the maximum speed is 110, and may be as low as 60 on some curvy stretches, so watch for posted speed limit signs.
-When you exit the autostrada, you will pay a toll (take a ticket as you enter).
-US credit cards do not always work at the toll booth so be sure you have cash with you.
-See more Tips for Driving on the Autostrada, including how to find the toll cost.
+The maximum speed limit is 130 kilometers per hour but on some parts slows to 110kph and can be as low as 60kph on some curvy stretches, so watch for posted speed limit signs.
+You'll take a ticket as you enter the autostrada and pay a toll when you exit, and credit cards do not always work at the toll booth so have cash with you.

 Driving on Sundays